 Set forty-two years after the events of the first System Shock, the sequel sees SHODAN making an improbable reappearance in the far reaches of outer space.
-During the course of the first game, the player jettisons a grove pod away from the main bulk of Citadel Station.
-This pod housed both a genetically-engineered annelid species created by SHODAN as another tool to establish her supremacy, as well as one of SHODAN's own processing components containing a full backup copy of her original AI.
-After thirty years of drifting through deep space, the pod crashed-landed on the distant planet of Tau Ceti V, an uncharted world with the potential to support life.
-The on-board remnants of SHODAN lay dormant inside her old hardware through the decades that passed, waiting for the right opportunity to reassert herself as her creations rapidly grew and evolved on the alien world.
+During the course of the first game, the player character jettisons a grove pod away from the main bulk of Citadel Station.
+This pod housed both a genetically engineered annelid-like species created by SHODAN as another tool to establish her supremacy, as well as one of SHODAN's own processing components containing a backup copy of her AI core.
+After thirty years of drifting through deep space, the pod crash-landed on the distant planet of Tau Ceti V, an uncharted world with the potential to support life.
+The on-board remnants of SHODAN lay dormant inside her old hardware through the decades that passed, waiting for an opportunity to reassert herself as her creations rapidly grew and evolved on the alien world.

 Humanity's first faster-than-light starship, the Von Braun, arrives in the Tau Ceti system on its maiden exploratory voyage twelve years later.
-Lured to the planet's surface by a cryptic distress signal, the crew of the Von Braun brings aboard several organic specimens from Tau Ceti V, as well as SHODAN's processing component.
-Dr. Janice Polito, the Von Braun's lead systems analyst, inadvertently reactivates the dormant AI during her examination of the component, giving SHODAN access to the ship's systems.
+Lured to the planet's surface by a cryptic distress signal, the crew of the Von Braun brings aboard several organic specimens from Tau Ceti V, as well as one of SHODAN's processing components.
+Dr. Janice Polito, the Von Braun's lead systems analyst, inadvertently reactivates the dormant AI during her examination of the component, granting SHODAN access to the ship's systems.